 The dev and basic plans are a big leap forward from the current shared database offering.

 production tier plans, we've built a powerful, low-cost

 database service that is accesible to a wide audience of developers.

-dev plan by default for all new apps.
+We encourage all of our users to start using the dev plan by default for all new apps.
 Simply enable the Heroku Labs feature flag: